 Using COVID-19 testing advice statements lawfully

-Representations used in advertising directed to the public that refer to a serious disease, such as COVID-19, are 'restricted representations' and must be approved by the TGA before being used in an advertisement.
+Advertising directed to the public that use a representation referring to a serious disease, such as COVID-19, are 'restricted representations' and must be approved by the TGA before being used in an advertisement.
 More information about restricted representations is available on the TGA website.

 Specifically, advertisers are permitted to use representations to the following effect in advertisements about the therapeutic goods: